AxdeKlerk/SLP/TESTING.md

 #### 4.2.9.1 Lighthouse

 Below are the performance, accessibility, best practices and SEO results for each page.
 For the most part accessibility and SEO scored very well and remained in the 'green'.
-However, there were mixed results for performance and best practices with both going from visible as 'yellow'.
+However, performance and best practices results varied, often appearing in the 'yellow' range due to image size and Bootstrap rendering on the free Heroku tier.
 Most of the issues were due to image size and *Bootstrap* performance and rendering with a free version of *Heroku*, which was explained to me by my mentor.

 ##### 4.2.9.1.1 Home page